-The County Government will implement policies, structural reforms, and promote investment in seven core thematic areas expected to have the highest impact: Agriculture transformation, Health Care, Education, Infrastructure Development, MSME Economy and Employment Creation, Manufacturing, and Water Supply, Environmental Conservation, and Climate Change Actions.
+The County Government will implement policies, structural reforms, and promote investment in seven core thematic areas expected to have the highest impact:

+Agriculture transformation, Health Care, Education, Infrastructure Development, MSME

+Economy and Employment Creation, Manufacturing, Water Supply, Environmental

+Conservation, and Climate Change Actions.

-Given limited resources, detailed budget allocations for the FY 2024/25 Budget and the Medium Term will be based on hard sector ceilings and submitted to the County Assembly by 30th April 2024.
-The targeted outcomes of budget implementation include reducing the cost of living, increasing employment, enhancing equitable income distribution, social security, and expanding the revenue base.
+Given limited resources, detailed budget allocations for the FY 2024/25 Budget and the reducing the cost of living, increasing employment, enhancing equitable income distribution, social security, and expanding the revenue base.
 All departments are urged to adhere to sector ceilings and deadlines to facilitate the finalization of the FY 2024/25 and medium-term budget proposals.